Try this 15-question A level quiz to see how much you know about this important data source which is used to explore patterns of human welfare.

 Manchester

-The area east of Jaywick, Clacton-on-Sea was the most deprived area in both data sets.
+The area east of Jaywick, Clacton-on-Sea was the most deprived area in both data sets

-Deprivation in London has got worse.
+Deprivation in London has gotten worse

 Privatisation